ballen4705/Moody-Method/README.txt

 as comments and ignored.

 A set of files containing Moody's original data from his paper may be found in the directory Moody_data/.
+If you are using this for your own data, I suggest that you create another directory and put your eight data files and your Config.txt file there.
+Then run "moody" from within that directory.

 (c) Edit the configuration file Config.txt.
 It has one line with